danthegoodman1/frontlink/README.md

 # Frontlink

-React realtime updates with your backend in a few lines of code.
+React realtime updates through your backend in a few lines of code.
 Heavily inspired by the [driftdb](https://driftdb.com) DX.

 ## Getting started